rgregg2014/Tech-Blog/README.md

 ## Description

 This project uses several NPM packages together to create a complete application with a functioning front and back end.
-Users can log in ad create, edit, or delete posts from a dashboard.
+Users can log in and create, edit, or delete posts from a dashboard.
 Other users can see their posts on the home page.

 ## License